Dr Rachel Stubbington:

 - leads the Dynamic Streams Research Group, whose current members include doctoral researchers Chloe Hayes and Kieran Gething and Research Assistant Giulio Biondi, with recent members including post-doctoral Research Fellow Romain Sarremejane

 - is a Fellow of the Freshwater Biological Association.

-- A participant in the EU COST Action CA15113 Science and Management of Intermittent Rivers and Ephemeral Streams, including membership of the Management Committee and Steering Group, and leadership of Working Group 4: Biomonitoring of Intermittent Rivers and Ephemeral Streams.
+- was a leading member of the EU COST Action CA15113 Science and Management of Intermittent Rivers and Ephemeral Streams (SMIRES) 2016-20 including membership of the Management Committee and Steering Committee, and leadership of Working Group 4: Community Ecology and Biomonitoring of IRES (2016-20)

 Dr Stubbington has a BSc (Hons) in Environmental Biology from Nottingham Trent University and a PhD in freshwater ecology from Loughborough University (Department of Geography).

-Dr Stubbington has been a lecturer at NTU since 2010, and has previously worked as a:
+Dr Stubbington joined the Biosciences team at NTU in 2010, having previously been employed as a:

 - Research Assistant on a NERC (Natural Environment Research Council) funded project investigating the response of river invertebrates to drought (Loughborough University, Department of Geography).

 - Ecological Appraisal Assistant at the Environment Agency, a role which included biomonitoring of groups including fish, invertebrates and macrophytes as well as assessing environmental impacts of proposed developments.